 We may require incremental capital to support our growth and comply with regulatory requirements.
 To the extent that we require capital in the future, we may need to obtain financing from the capital markets or other third-party sources of financing.
-Potential investors or lenders may be unable to provide us with financing that is attractive to us.
+We may also seek to reinsure part of our risk in force with third-party reinsurers in order to obtain reinsurance credit and capital relief under insurance laws applicable to us and the regulations of the GSEs.
+Potential investors, lenders or reinsurers may be unable to provide us with financing or reinsurance that is attractive to us.
 Our access to such financing will depend, in part, on:

-- · general market conditions;
+- general market conditions;

 - the market's perception of our growth potential;

 - our debt levels, if any;

 - · our expected results of operations;

-- · our cash flow; and
+- · our cash flow;

+- the availability of capital to third-party reinsurers to reinsurer our risks; and

-• the market price of our common shares.
+- the market price of our common shares.